Vimpil/GamifyMeBroNotes/Math_excercises/Math-1 The Trigonometric Trials A Star Wars Adventure.md

 All is easily found, the only thing worth remembering is the simplification of the answer: c = 6 + 2√3 = 2(3+√3) Used formula: $\( 2R = \frac{a}{\sin{a}} \)$

+---

+12.

+U trouglu 4ABC zadate su sve tri stranice a = 2√2, b = 2√3 i c = √(2(1 + √3)).
+Odrediti uglove trougla i poluprečnik opisanog kruga.

+We can't achieve nice, neat values, but the cosine theorem, along with the theorem relating the radius of the circumscribed circle to the area and sides, handles everything else just fine.

 Published on: 2024-04-19 14:33:18

 Last modified: 2024-04-19 14:33:18